xyproto/fortunecraft/README.md

-# Fortuna
+# FortuneCraft

 Output fortunes by using Ollama and the [`gemma2:2b`](https://ollama.com/library/gemma2) model.

-`fortuna` has a very different selection of fortunes compared to the good old `fortune` program.
+`fortunecraft` has a very different selection of fortunes compared to the good old `fortune` program.

 ### Requirements